ensdomains/ens-app/README.md

   AutoComplete,
 }

+<Address
+  className={className}
+  provider={web3.givenProvider}
-<Address className={className} provider={web3.givenProvider} onComplete={msg => YourMethodHandler(msg)}/>
+  placeholder="Search with ETH Address and ENS Names" onComplete={msg => YourMethodHandler(msg)}/>

+```

+### Props definition

-The onComplete props is passed down to the Address Component so that the address (child) component can send message back to the parent component as events happen
+The provider is a web3 provider that is passed down to the Address component to use to resolve the inputs provided.

+ClassName is used to pass styles down to the component from the parent component.
 You can rewrite the css to suite your UI.
 I highly recommend using styled-components so that you can have the elements named same as what we have here.

+Placeholder is optional.
+If it is not provided, don't worry there is a default placeholder title.

+The onComplete props is passed down to the Address Component so that the address component can send message back to the parent component as events happen

 See localhost:<YOUR_PORT_NUMBER>/demo to view this component in action

-```

 ## End to end Testing